Blog vs. Podcast: What Are the Key Differences?

 Compared to the past two decades, blogging has become less popular.

 More people are drifting towards podcasting.
 However, this doesn’t mean that blogging has lost its relevance.
-Blogs are still practical marketing tools.
+Blogs are still practical digital marketing tools.

 2. Which makes more money, a blog or a podcast?